hindman/optopus/README.md

 all of the rules.
-This example illustrates both syntax styles mentioned above: usage-variant syntax to define the subcommand-style grammar that our program needs in the first section (for convenience, this section can refer to the Opts via their short aliases); followed by another section using opt-help syntax to configure the individual Opts more fully.
+This example illustrates both syntax styles mentioned above: usage-variant syntax to define the subcommand-style grammar that our program needs in the first section (for convenience, this section can refer to the Opts via their short aliases); followed by another section using opt-spec syntax to configure the individual Opts more fully.
 Finally, notice that this configuration does more than the argparse example: it defines the `-d` and `-p` options as alternatives (mutually exclusive).
 That behavior is achievable in